python-websockets/websockets/docs/api.rst

 2. Data transfer, as framed messages, ending with a closing handshake.

 The first phase is designed to integrate with existing HTTP software.
-``websockets`` provides functions to build and validate the request and response headers.
+``websockets`` provides a minimal implementation to build, parse and validate HTTP requests and responses.

-The second phase is the core of the WebSocket protocol. ``websockets`` provides a standalone implementation on top of ``asyncio`` with a very simple API.
+The second phase is the core of the WebSocket protocol. ``websockets`` provides a complete implementation on top of ``asyncio`` with a simple API.

 For convenience, public APIs can be imported directly from the :mod:`websockets` package, unless noted otherwise.
 Anything that isn't listed